Sensity API (v2.38.1)

 Input Type Supported Formats

-Image jpg, png, tiff
+Image jpg, jpeg, png, tiff, gif, webp, jfif

-Video webp, mkv, flv, mov, mp4, avi
+Video mkv, flv, mov, mp4, avi, webm, 3gpp

 Limit Max Value